 - initiative and attention to detail, through independent research;

 - communication and presentation skills, developed through group work and presenting research projects.

 Some chemical engineering graduates go on to further study in order to gain professional status as a chartered engineer (CEng) or incorporated engineer (IEng), which helps to boost career prospects.
 For more information on further training see:

-Apart from the professional qualifications that can be completed, some graduates choose postgraduate study in other areas such as design, science or management.
+Others choose to take postgraduate study in areas such as design, science or management.

 What do chemical engineering graduates do?

 More than half of chemical engineering graduates are working in engineering professions six months after graduation.
 Of these, 36% are working as production and process engineers.

 |Type of work||Percentage|

 |Retail, catering and bar work||7.2|